 A simple olive and caper salsa is pure gold with roasted cauliflower.
 In fact, I have used this combination before with delicious results in this grandma pie.
 I like to use baby capers, also known as Lilliput capers.
 They are tiny and bursting with mouth puckering flavour.
 Chop everything finely, especially the olives.
 It really makes for a pretty dish.
 I never knew I could eat a whole head of cauliflower in one sitting until I cooked this.
 It is very hard to stop at one, they are so incredibly more-ish.
 If you make this and love this, please leave your feedback and raring in the comment below.
 It really helps others when they are deciding if they want to cook this! x

-3 tablespoons olive oil
+- 3 tablespoons olive oil

 For the olive and caper salsa

-1 tablespoon baby capers, drained
+- 1 tablespoon baby capers, drained

-1/2 teaspoon red chilli flakes
+- 1/2 teaspoon red chilli flakes

-1 tablespoon chopped fresh parsley
+- 1 tablespoon fresh parsley, chopped finely

-60ml extra virgin olive oil
+- 60 ml extra virgin olive oil

-salt to taste
+- flaky salt, to taste

-Preheat oven to 160C.
-Drizzle a large metal baking tray with a tablespoon of olive oil.
+- Preheat oven to 160°C. Drizzle a large metal baking tray with a tablespoon of olive oil.

-Place the cauliflower on a chopping board, resting on the stalk.
+- Place the cauliflower on a chopping board, resting on the stalk.
 Holding the head gently, slice the cauliflower into 5-6 thick slices (each about 1 inch wide).

-Place the cauliflower slices gently on the prepared tray.
+- Place the cauliflower slices gently on the prepared tray.
 Drizzle the top with remaining olive oil.

-Roast in the pre-heated oven for 30 minutes.
+- Roast in the pre-heated oven for 30 minutes.

-Increase oven temperature to 200C (if your oven has a grill setting, turn it on).
+- Increase oven temperature to 200°C (if your oven has a grill setting, turn it on).
 Roast for a further 15-20 minutes at this higher temperature till the cauliflower is starting to char and brown nicely.
 Remove from the oven and set aside.

-Place all ingredients for the salsa in a small glass jar.
+- Place all ingredients for the salsa in a small glass jar.
 Mix well.

-Spoon prepared salsa over the cauliflower steaks.
+- Spoon prepared salsa over the cauliflower steaks.
 Sprinkle with a pinch of sea salt flakes, freshly ground black pepper and chopped parsley.